 There are two categories represented in the Credit Union Art Competition, General Category and Additional Needs Category.
 The Additional Needs Category encourages participants with physical or intellectual disabilities to submit entries in free expression without the restriction of the competition’s official theme if they wish.
 This category also allows for group entries.
 All group entries will be judged together – while no age categories apply.

 The Credit Union Art Competition consists of three stages.
 Stage 1 is run solely by local credit unions around the country.
 Stage 2 moves on to Chapter level, which consists of 24 different regional finals around the country.
 Stage 3 of the Competition is the National Final, which is judged by independent artists on behalf of the Irish League of Credit Unions.

 To be considered for judging at any level, entries must follow the below briefs:

-Name, address, age, date of birth and other details (where applicable) must be clearly printed on the entry form and then attached to the back of the entry.
+- Name, address, month and year of birth and other details (where applicable) must be clearly printed on the entry form and then attached to the back of the entry.
 Any entries bearing incomplete entry forms may not be considered.